Pesto Chicken Recipe

 • Kosher salt and fresh ground pepper

-• Basil pesto.
-You can make your own at home.
+• Basil pesto: you can use a homemade basil pesto or store-bought pesto.
 Check out this homemade Pesto Recipe.

 For the sauce: